llama-risk/aave-research/community_updates/march_2025.md

 - [Newsletter: This Week in Aave](https://x.com/aaveweekly) - Continued delivering weekly roundups of Aave governance updates while enhancing content with deeper insights for stakeholders and users.

 ## Upcoming Focus Areas
-- [Operation Spring Cleaning](https://www.llamarisk.com/research/spring-cleaning) - Launch is just around with a new rating system and dashboard for existing partners now incorporating asset scoring based on access control, security, legal, dependency, and transparency metrics for DeFi protocols.
+- [Operation Spring Cleaning](https://www.llamarisk.com/research/spring-cleaning) - Launch is just around the corner, with a dashboard for asset scoring based on access control, security, legal, dependency, and transparency metrics for DeFi protocols.
+- In the process of peer reviewing and backtesting our methodology for Umbrella liquidity targets.
+- Monitoring Chainlink SVR V1 (Smart Value Recapture oracles) while providing support and analysis for further parameterization and roll-out.

 We welcome community feedback and suggestions.
 Please share any questions, ideas, or areas where you would like increased focus from the LlamaRisk team.